payattn/payattn/README.md

 # PayAttn

 **Privacy-First Ad Marketplace**

-Pay Attention allows users to prove demographic attributes (age, preferences, etc.) to advertisers **without revealing the actual data**, using Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge (ZK-SNARKs).
+PayAttn is a privacy-first ad marketplace where autonomous agents negotiate prices using ZK proofs so users get paid for their attention without giving up their data or being tracked.

-### What the marketing guy would say:
+### If there was a marketing guy, this is what he'd say:
-PayAttn is a privacy-first ad marketplace where autonomous agents negotiate prices using ZK proofs so users get paid for their attention without giving up their data.
+Online advertising is broken.
+The current model doesn't work for users or publishers.
+Of course it works for ad networks that have built empires on a business model of mass surveillance and harvesting your data.
+I've built PayAttn (Pay Attention) to solve that problem and shift power so that you can take back control of your data...while still giving advertisers and publishers a fair deal.

 ---